siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Aggregate functions

 Aggregate functions perform aggregate calculations in the query.
-When a window is defined the aggregation will get restricted within that window and if no window is provided they will aggregate from the start of the Siddhi application.
+When a window is defined the aggregation is restricted within that window.
+If no window is provided aggregation is performed from the start of the Siddhi application.

 **Syntax**